content-services/zest/release/docs/ContainerContainerPullThroughDistributionResponse.md

 `func (o *ContainerContainerPullThroughDistributionResponse) UnsetRepository()`

 UnsetRepository ensures that no value is present for Repository, not even an explicit nil
-### GetPulpLabels

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpLabels() map[string]string`

-GetPulpLabels returns the PulpLabels field if non-nil, zero value otherwise.

-### GetPulpLabelsOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpLabelsOk() (*map[string]string, bool)`

-GetPulpLabelsOk returns a tuple with the PulpLabels field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpLabels

-`func (o *ContainerContainerPullThroughDistributionResponse) SetPulpLabels(v map[string]string)`

-SetPulpLabels sets PulpLabels field to given value.

-### HasPulpLabels

-`func (o *ContainerContainerPullThroughDistributionResponse) HasPulpLabels() bool`

-HasPulpLabels returns a boolean if a field has been set.

-### GetPulpLastUpdated
+### GetContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpLastUpdated() time.Time`
+`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuard() string`

-GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.
+GetContentGuard returns the ContentGuard field if non-nil, zero value otherwise.

-### GetPulpLastUpdatedOk
+### GetContentGuardOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`
+`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuardOk() (*string, bool)`

-GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetContentGuardOk returns a tuple with the ContentGuard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpLastUpdated
+### SetContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) SetPulpLastUpdated(v time.Time)`
+`func (o *ContainerContainerPullThroughDistributionResponse) SetContentGuard(v string)`

-SetPulpLastUpdated sets PulpLastUpdated field to given value.
+SetContentGuard sets ContentGuard field to given value.

-### HasPulpLastUpdated
+### HasContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) HasPulpLastUpdated() bool`
+`func (o *ContainerContainerPullThroughDistributionResponse) HasContentGuard() bool`

-HasPulpLastUpdated returns a boolean if a field has been set.
+HasContentGuard returns a boolean if a field has been set.

 ### GetPulpHref